 We have built productive relationships with registrars, companies and corporate lawyers by offering a practical solution in respect of small shareholdings and cash entitlements arising from these.
-ShareGift options are now often to be found in the template documentation for a wide range of shareholder programmes and communications.
+ShareGift is now often to be found in the template documentation for a wide range of shareholder programmes and communications.
 Corporate use of ShareGift continues to increase in scope, with shareholder dealing programmes, fractional shares and cash entitlements, residual dividends and Dividend Reinvestment Plan entitlements all now contributing to the Charity's income.
 We also see an income stream from the inclusion of ShareGift options in the documentation of asset reunification specialists.
+Funds arising from liquidated dormant assets and cash are now regularly received by the Charity.

-2. Charitable donations: £3,720,890
+2. Charitable donations: £3,501,900

-The total amount donated to charities during the year was £3,720,890.
-Individual donations ranged from £1,000 to £750,000, with 497 donations (2016/17: 514) going to 426 different charities (2016/17: 416), a number of which received more than one donation during the course of the year.
-The largest amount received by a single charity was £1,001,000.
+The total amount donated to charities during the year was £3,501,900.
+Individual donations ranged from £1,000 to £300,000, with 562 donations (2017/18: 497) going to 459 different charities (2017/18: 426), a number of which received more than one donation during the course of the year.
+The largest amount received by a single charity was £300,000.

 Donations were made to a wide range of new and existing beneficiaries, reflecting the diverse charitable interests of ShareGift's supporters - share donors, organisations and individuals who help us to create the pool of funds available for donation.
-As a result, the list of charities we have supported since 1996 continues to grow; to date more than 2,500 charities, covering an extensive area of local, national and international work, have received donations totalling over £29 million.
+As a result, the list of charities we have supported since 1996 continues to grow; to date more than 2,500 charities, covering an extensive area of local, national and international work, have received donations totalling over £30 million.